| |

 The family home at Lazu.
 Romanian and Texas flags wave from the upstairs porch.

-Generous grants from the Abbott Step Forward Program and the Sisters of Charity of the Incarnate Word have allowed us to expand the nutritional and psychosocial support we are able to provide at the Romanian-American Children's Center.
+A generous grant from the Sisters of Charity of the Incarnate Word, has allowed us to expand the nutritional and psychosocial support we are able to provide at the Romanian-American Children's Center.
 These services are key to achieving success in the implementation of highly active antiretroviral therapy and other care and treatment activities in the center.
 Funding from Abbott Laboratories also has allowed for the creation of a palliative care program to improve management of pain and other HIV-associated symptoms, and a home care program that now allows clinic staff to visit children and families in their homes five days each week.
 Home care services include basic medical care, psychosocial support, comfort care, patient and family education, and bereavement support.

 A Romanian visitor gets his face painted.

-In collaboration with AIDS Foundation Houston, Baylor has been able to sponsor a total of 17 Romanian children for trips to Texas to participate in Camp Hope, an annual week-long camp for HIV-infected children.
+Finally, in collaboration with AIDS Foundation Houston, Baylor has been able to sponsor a total of 17 Romanian children for trips to Texas to participate in Camp Hope, an annual week-long camp for HIV-infected children.
 Camp is held at "Camp for All," a beautiful, 206-acre site in Brenham, Texas.
 This facility provides the campers with a variety of activities, including swimming, canoeing, horseback riding, mountain bike riding, archery, ropes courses, team sports and late night campfires.
 Camp for All also has its own on-site medical facility that is staffed with medical personnel from Texas Children's Hospital and Baylor College of Medicine.
-In 2005, AIDS Foundation Houston will financially support Camp Hope Romania, which will allow 35 HIV-infected children to participate in a full week of summer camp activities in Romania.
+Each of the past two summers, the Romanian children have been accompanied by staff from the Romanian-American Children’s Center in Constanta.
+At camp, Romanian and American children are able to share with one another their individual experiences with HIV in Romania and the United States.
+In addition to attending camp, the Romanian children have visited AstroWorld, the Houston Zoo, NASA, and an Astros baseball game.
+Plans to bring another group of Romanian children to Texas for Camp Hope 2003, already are underway.
+We welcome individuals or organizations interested in co-sponsorship of campers.